C3SL/hotmapper/README.md

 ```
 ## Demo scenarios ##

 In this Section we will explain how to execute the demo scenarios that were submitted to EDBT 2019.
-Demo scenario 1 uses the dataset "local oferta", which is included in the directory open_data.
+Demo scenario 1 uses the dataset "local oferta", which is included in the directory `open_data`.
 Demo scenario 2 uses the dataset "matricula" which can be downloaded from the [INEP's Link ](http://portal.inep.gov.br/web/guest/microdados) in the section "Censo Escolar".

-In both scnearios, we assume that you started the virtual environment as explained in Section `Installation - 5`
+In both scenarios, we assume that you started the virtual environment as explained in Section `Installation - 5`

 ### Demo scenario 1 ###

-This section contains the commands used in the scenario 1, which is the creation of a new data source and the inclusion of the corresponding data.
+This Section contains the commands used in the scenario 1, which is the creation of a new table and the inclusion of the corresponding data.

-1) First we need to create the database, to do so we execute the following command:
+1) First we need to create the table in the database, to do so we execute the following command:
 ```bash
 $ ./manage.py create localoferta_ens_superior
 ```

-2) Now, as we already have the mapping definition, we need to insert the open data in the data base.
+2) Now, as we already have the mapping definition, we need to insert the open data in the database.
 To do it we must execute the following commands:

-**NOTE:** FILEPATH is the **_full path_** for the directory where the open data table is, for example (in a Linux environment): `/home/c3sl/HOTMapper/open_data/DM_LOCAL_OFERTA_2010`
+**NOTE:** FILEPATH is the **_full path_** for the directory where the open data table is, for example (in a Linux environment): `/home/c3sl/HOTMapper/open_data/DM_LOCAL_OFERTA_2010.CSV`

 a) To insert 2010: